 In general, more typologies equated to a lower Pandemic Impact Score.
-Pitman is considered to be two typologies: Brewery and Circuit (although the trail has not yet been built).
-Downtowns that are considered to be two typologies had an average Pandemic Impact Score of 52.
+Darby is considered to be two typologies: Circuit (although the trail is not existing) and Transit-Oriented.
+On average, downtowns that are two typologies had a Pandemic Impact Score of 52.

-It is worth noting that Circuit downtowns that have not yet built their Circuit Trail had an average score of 53, compared to a score of 48 for those that have an existing trail.
+It is worth noting that Circuit downtowns that have not yet built their trails had an average score of 53 compared to 48 for those with existing trails.